 Sometimes you hear Christian leaders say, "I don't like a budget.
 A budget limits God."
 These Christians have the erroneous perception that living without careful financial management demonstrates faith.
-There are plenty of anecdotal stories about how

 PARTICIPANT OBJECTIVES:

 - Participants will be able to explain why budgeting and planning are essential elements needed to build a sustainable FamilyLife ministry. - Participants will be able to define three other important principles in financial planning: counting the cost, taking care of your own, and avoiding debt.